beauterre/The-well/README.md

 I want you to come with me to Gentsо, to talk about creating such a place together.
 I have bought a house in Finland and set aside some money.
-There will be between 50,000 and 100,000 euros to build a small meditation center.
+There will probably be between 40,000 and 60,000 euros to build a small meditation center.

 I will not live there — there is no need — but I intend to visit.
 And since this place is meant to take in those who are in need of simply being somewhere, I see no problem in others living there if life brings them to it.